similarweb/finala/README.md

 $ make test-html
 ```

-## Use-cases:
+## Configuration samples explained:

 The full working example can be found in [config.yaml](./config.yaml).
 <hr>

-1. Find EC2 instances has less that 5% CPU usage.
+1. Find EC2 instances has less that 5% CPU usage in the last week.
 ```yaml
 ec2:
     - description: EC2 CPU utilization